Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Contact Information by County

-yellowish-green with about 15 dark crossbands, top of head depressed between the eyes
+Yellowish-green with about 15 dark crossbands; top of head is depressed between the eyes.

-The logperch is by far the most widely distributed of all the darter species.
-It occupies many of the stream drainages throughout the eastern one-half of the United States and extends northward to the Churchill River, James Bay, and St. Lawrence basins in Canada.
-It appears the logperch has been introduced into many parts of this continent where it did not originally occur.
+The logperch is the most widely distributed of the darter species.
+It lives in many of the stream drainages throughout the eastern one-half of the United States and extends northward to the Churchill River, James Bay, and St. Lawrence basins in Canada.
+It appears the logperch has been introduced into many parts of this continent where it did not originally live.
 In Iowa it is found in the entire Mississippi River drainage.
-As would be expected of a species with such a large distribution, the logperch has adapted to a variety of habitats.
+The logperch has adapted to a variety of habitats.
 It is found in some reservoirs which is unusual among the darter types.

 The northern logperch is a large darter reaching a length of approximately 5 inches.
 Its color is yellowish-green with about 15 dark crossbands.
 It usually has 15 dorsal fin rays and 9 anal rays.
 The top of the head is depressed between the eyes.
 There are 80 to 90 scales along the lateral line with a black spot at the base of the anal fin.

 This species remains one of our most common darters.
-Siltation and other detrimental effects caused by human activities have caused their numbers to decline sharply in some locations.
+Siltation and other harmful effects caused by human activities have caused their numbers to decline in some locations.

-The northern logperch spawns in June as females repeatedly enter an aggregation of males and burrow into the sand bottom with a mounted male.
+The northern logperch spawns in June as females repeatedly enter an group of males and burrow into the sand bottom with a mounted male.
 Ten to 20 eggs are deposited at each encounter.

 Microcrustaceans and aquatic insects are the principle food of logperch.
-They are sometimes observed turning small stones with the snout while searching for food.
+They are sometimes seen turning small stones with the snout while searching for food.